slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-6/packetizer_raw_output.md

 Clarify in Section 5.2.3 or 7.1 that a Prefix NLRI missing the Prefix Metric TLV must either be treated as malformed (triggering a withdrawal) or preserved solely for LS propagation while being excluded from SPF calculations.

+**Severity:** Low
+  *Basis:* While divergent treatments do not affect basic route installation, they can result in inconsistent SPF topology views across different implementations.

+**Confidence:** High

 ---